-The requirement for anticipated customer remediation has been assessed across the Group.
+The requirement for anticipated customer remediation is being assessed across the Group.
 Significant resources have been committed to a comprehensive program of work, to ensure that material issues are identified and addressed.

-The provision for customer remediation represents management's best estimate of the amount required to discharge the Group's obligations at reporting date.
-It is possible that the outcome could be below or above the provision, if the actual outcome differs to the assumptions used in estimating the provision.
+The provision for customer remediation represent management's best estimate of the amount required to discharge the Group's obligations at reporting date.
+It is possible that the final outcome could be below or above the provision, if the actual outcome differs to the assumptions used in estimating the provision or additional matters are identified.
 Remediation processes may change over time as facts emerge and such changes could result in a change to the final exposure.